Queensland: Education

 Queensland is home to numerous universities.
 The state's oldest university, the University of Queensland, was established in 1909 and frequently ranks among the world's top 50.
 Other major universities include Queensland University of Technology, Griffith University, the University of Southern Queensland, the University of the Sunshine Coast, James Cook University (which was the state's first university outside of South East Queensland), Central Queensland University and Bond University (which was Australia's first private university).

 International education is an important industry, with 134,312 international students enrolled in the state in 2018, largely focused on Brisbane.
 Most of the state's international students are from Asia.

 At the primary and secondary levels, Queensland is home to numerous state and private schools.

+Queensland has a public library system which is managed by the State Library of Queensland.
+Some university libraries are also open to the public.

 Economy

 In 2019, Queensland had a gross state product of A$357,044 million, the third-highest in the nation after New South Wales and Victoria.
 The construction of sea ports and railways along Queensland's coast in the 19th century set up the foundations for the state's export-oriented mining and agricultural sectors.
-Since the 1980s, a sizeable influx of interstate and overseas migrants, large amounts of federal government investment, increased mining of vast mineral deposits, and an expanding aerospace sector has contributed to the state's economic growth.
+Since the 1980s, a sizeable influx of interstate and overseas migrants, large amounts of federal government investment, increased mining of vast mineral deposits and an expanding aerospace sector have contributed to the state's economic growth.

 Primary industries include bananas, pineapples, peanuts, a wide variety of other tropical and temperate fruit and vegetables, grain crops, wineries, cattle raising, cotton, sugarcane, and wool.
 The mining industry includes bauxite, coal, silver, lead, zinc, gold and copper.

 Secondary industries are mostly further processing of the above-mentioned primary produce.
 For example, bauxite is shipped by sea from Weipa and converted to alumina at Gladstone.
-There is also copper refining and the refining of sugar cane to sugar at several mills along the eastern coastline.
+There is also copper refining and the refining of sugar cane to sugar at a number of mills along the eastern coastline.

 Major tertiary industries are retail, tourism, and international education.
 In 2018, there were 134,312 international students enrolled in the state, largely focused on Brisbane.
 Most of the state's international students are from Asia.

 Brisbane is categorised as a global city, and is among Asia-Pacific cities with largest GDPs.
 It has strengths in mining, banking, insurance, transportation, information technology, real estate and food.
 Some of the largest companies headquartered in Brisbane, all among Australia's largest, include Suncorp Group, Virgin Australia, Aurizon, Bank of Queensland, Flight Centre, CUA, Sunsuper, QSuper, Domino's Pizza Enterprises, Star Entertainment Group, ALS, TechnologyOne, NEXTDC, Super Retail Group, New Hope Coal, Jumbo Interactive, National Storage, Collins Foods and Boeing Australia.